Lira Clinical Protocol

 The Lira Clinical Protocol

-The Lira Clinical Protocol is a streamlined, end-to-end assessment workflow designed to support clinicians in delivering accurate, efficient, and gender-sensitive neurodivergent assessments.
+The Lira Clinical Protocol is a streamlined, end-to-end assessment workflow designed to support clinicians in delivering efficient, gender-sensitive neurodivergent evaluations.

-- Structured diagnostic framework informed by neuropsychological practice
+- Structured clinical framework informed by neuropsychological practice

 - Covers intake, questionnaires, clinical sessions, scoring, and reporting